- Search The Registry

 He attended the county schools, then at the College of New Jersey (later to become Princeton University).
 He spoke many languages", a linguistic competence that would later enable him to learn Indian languages.
 When the College (which he never completed) closed because of the approach of British troops, Hawkins was a Colonel and served for several years on George Washington's staff as his main interpreter of French.
 Hawkins was released from federal service late in 1777, returning home, where he was elected to the North Carolina House of Representatives in 1778.
 He served there until 1779 and again in 1784.

 Hawkins established the Creek Agency and his plantation near present-day Roberta, Georgia, in what became Crawford County.
 He learned the Muscogee language and had a Creek woman, Lavinia Downs, as a common-law wife, who provided an entry into that world in the Creek's matrilineal society.
 He had seven children with her, although he resisted Creek's pressure to marry her until near the end of his life.
 He wrote extensively about the Creek and other Southeast tribes: the Choctaw, Cherokee, and Chickasaw.
-He eventually built a large complex using African slave labor, including mills and raised a considerable quantity of cattle and hogs.
+He eventually built a large complex using African slave labor, including mills and raised many cattle and hogs.

 Benjamin Hawkins died on June 6, 1816.
 The Georgia Historical Society has three boxes of Hawkins material, some of which have been published.